 In order for the leather to get the “nutrients” it needs, you can use either traditional shoe wax, like the Hanwag Shoe Wax, or a liquid product, such as the Fibertec Green Guard Leather.
 Don’t use leather grease, as it clogs the pores and can dissolve any adhesives.

 The wax is usually applied with a cloth or a gentle brush, whilst the liquid is sprayed on or applied using a sponge.
 Both replenish the leather and help it to retain its water-repellent properties.
 If you blow-dry the boots (not too hot!), the product can be better absorbed by the leather.
-Be careful: Don’t let the wax come into contact with the mesh panels, as this would only clog the pores and greatly reduce – if not eliminate – their breathability.
+Be careful: don’t let the wax come into contact with the mesh panels, as this would only clog the pores and greatly reduce – if not eliminate – their breathability.

 You can protect the hooks and eyelets from corrosion by applying a bit of Vaseline or wax.
-As for the upper leather, conventional moisturiser is used, whilst for full leather boots, leather milk is used, which can be applied to the boot’s interior every once and a while.
+As for the upper leather, conventional moisturiser is used, whilst for full leather boots, leather milk is used, which can be applied to the boot’s interior every once in a while.
 GORE-TEX liners do not require care.
 If you would like to know how to care for GORE-TEX shoes properly, take a look at this.

 If you use wax on the leather, it will look somewhat darker and greasy afterwards.
 Fortunately, it only looks that way – it won’t at all affect the performance of the boot.
 Still, if you’d prefer it not look like that, you can gently brush the leather using a wire brush or special suede leather brush to freshen up the leather.
 If you’re looking to get rid of any unwanted odours, your best bet would be to use a shoe deodoriser, such as Granger’s G-Max Odour Eliminator.